Hynek Krušina of Lichtenburg: Legacy

-Hynek spent his final years in Kłodzko, and died there in 1454.
-In Kłodzko, he was respected, because he had managed to keep the country out of the wars in the 1441 to 1445 time frame.
+Hynek spent his final years in Kladsko, and died there in 1454.
+In Kladsko, he was respected, because he had managed to keep the country out of the wars in the 1441 to 1445 time frame.
 He also enjoyed a reputation of religious tolerance.
-He was buried in the Augustinian monastery in Kłodzko.
+He was buried in the Augustinian monastery in Kladsko.
 He had been the monastery's benefactor and had always had good relationships with it.
 On 9 December 1455 Hynek's widow Anna endowed a benefice that hymns may be sung at Krušina's grave every Tuesday.
 In an obituary published by the monastery at Kamieniec Ząbkowicki, Hynek was described as a loyal patron (fidelis fautor monasterii).

-A few weeks after Hynek's death, his son William — probably due to a preliminary contract concluded by Hynek — sold the possessions that had belonged to the Častolovice family, including the Lordship of Hummel, the lien of Kłodzko and the city of Ząbkowice Śląskie to George of Poděbrady, who would later be elected King of Bohemia and who already owned the adjacent Lordship of Náchod.
+A few weeks after Hynek's death, his son William — probably due to a preliminary contract concluded by Hynek — sold the possessions that had belonged to the Častolovice family, including the estate of Hummel, the lien of Kladsko and the city of Ząbkowice Śląskie to George of Poděbrady, who would later be elected King of Bohemia and who already owned the adjacent estate of Náchod.
 This allowed George to extend his family's possessions in Eastern Bohemia.
 In 1456, he purchased the Duchy of Münsterberg from Ernest of Opava, thereby increasing his influence in Silesia.
-In 1459, George raised the Lordship of Kłodzko to a County, known in German as the County of Glatz.
+In 1459, George raised the Lordship of Kladsko to a County, known in German as the County of Glatz.

-William did not initially sell the Lordships of Hostinné and Kumburk, the original possessions of the Lichtenburg family.
+William did not initially sell the estate of Hostinné and Kumburk, the original possessions of the Lichtenburg family.
 For reasons unknown, William later sold Hostinné to his stepmother, Anna of Coldice.
-He only retained the Lordship of Kumburk with Kumburk Castle, which his heirs retained until the end of the 15th century, and the Lordship of Miletín, which his heirs sold in 1522.
+He only retained the estate of Kumburk with Kumburk Castle, which his heirs retained until the end of the 15th century, and the estate of Miletín, which his heirs sold in 1522.

-William Krušina's sons John, Hynek, Bernhard and Smil acquired Trutnov in 1527.
-Bernhard had two sons, also named Hynek and John.
-John died childless in 1539, leaving Hynek's son John Bernhard (who died in 1590), as the last member of the Krušina branch of the Lichtenburg family.
+William Krušina's sons Jan, Hynek, Bernhard and Smil acquired Trutnov in 1527.
+Bernhard had two sons, also named Hynek and Jan.
+Jan died childless in 1539, leaving Hynek's son Jan Bernhard (who died in 1590), as the last member of the Krušina branch of the Lichtenburg family.